 A living organ donor is someone who donates a kidney or partial liver to another person; usually a relative or close friend who has end stage kidney disease or liver failure.

-Learn more about the AKX Programme.
+Learn more about the AKX Program.

-For more information, visit http://www.health.gov.au/internet/main/publishing.nsf/Content/Leave-for-living-organ-donors
+For more information on eligibility and payment rates, visit http://www.health.gov.au/internet/main/publishing.nsf/Content/Leave-for-living-organ-donors